TranPhucVinh/Cplusplus/Introduction/Function/Lambda.md

-Lambda, full name Lambda expression, is a way of defining an anonymous function object (a closure) right at the location where it's invoked or passed as an argument to a function
+**Lambda**, full name Lambda expression, is a way of **defining an anonymous function object (a closure) right at the location where it's invoked** or passed as an argument to a function.

 Lambda allows inline functions to be used for short snippets of code that are not going to be reused and therefore do not require a name.

-Lamba is supported since C++11.
+Lambda is supported since C++11.

-Use lamba to define a function when it is invoked:
+Use lambda to define a function when it is invoked:
 ```cpp
 #include <iostream>